Fully Synthetic Data for Complex Surveys: Proposed Methods for Generating Fully Synthetic Survey Data

 To complete the derivation for {\em SynRep-1}, we follow the logic in \citet{raab2016practical} and assume that $q^{(m)}_{syn} \sim N(q^{(m)}, V^{(m)})$.
 Assuming $V^{(m)} \approx \bar{v}$ for all $m$, we have

 We note, however, that one should not assume that $B \approx \bar{v}$ as well.
-As $\mathcal{D}$ is a complex sample, it yields sampling variances that could differ from the sample random sampling variances associated with $\mathcal{D}_{srs}.$
+As $\mathcal{D}$ is a complex sample, it yields sampling variances that could differ from the simple random sampling variances associated with $\mathcal{D}_{srs}.$

 Since all the components are approximately normal distributions, $P(Q \mid \mathcal{D}_{syn})$ also is approximately a normal distribution.
 For its expectation, we use \eqref{eq:srsexpected} and \eqref{eq:qbarsynrep1} to obtain